caleb531/faith-dashboard/README.md

 *Copyright 2021-2022, Caleb Evans*
 *Released under the MIT License*

-Faith Dashboard is a private board for your favorite Bible verses, sermons, and anything you'd like.
-Come back to it whenever you need encouragement, wisdom, or simple truth.
+Be strengthened every day with Faith Dashboard, a private board for your favorite Bible verses, sermons, and anything else you need to be encouraged when life happens.
+Keep it open in a browser tab, and come back to it as needed.

 [Live App](https://faithdashboard.com/)